 — Signs of the Times, July 31, 1893

 Dear Lord, I turn my face towards You.
 I long for Your divine grace and seek to be renewed in the spirit of my mind.
 May Your Holy Spirit quicken my understanding as I search Your word and apply Your rich promises to my soul.
 I am weak and need Your strength.
 I put away all my self-seeking.
 Fill me with Your grace, show me Your heavenly ways.
-Thank You for nourishing me in Your grace, vitalize and refresh my soul!
+Thank You for Your grace that vitalizes and refreshes my soul!